dhirajjayswal0/Python/README.md

     import datetime
     print(datetime.datetime.now())

+    Output:
+    2021-01-13 14:46:50.327237

     Now save the file and give python3 filename in terminal it will provide you with the date and time output.

+    Now looking at the output it gives the result but to make it look better: import datetime
+    print("The date and Time is :", datetime.datetime.now())

+    Output:
+    The date and Time is : 2021-01-13 15:31:00.540913

+    # Lecture 10 : FAQs

+    If, during this section, you encounter an error when you try to execute Python, know that it may be due to two common reasons whose solutions are given below.
+    If you have an issue that is not included below, feel free to raise a question in the Q&A.

+    Question 1.
+When I run python basics.py on Windows, I get the error:

+    'python' is not recognized as an internal or external command operable program or batch file

+    Solution 1: If you are using Visual Studio Code, try restarting Visual Studio Code and then try running python basics.py again.
+If it doesn't work, go to Solution 2 below.

+    Solution 2: Try uninstalling Python and then install it again, but this time make sure that the option Add Python to Path is marked as checked during the installation process.

+    # Lecture 11 : Summary

+    Here is a summary of what you learned in this section:

+    Python 3 and the Visual Studio Code IDE were used in this course, but you can use any IDE.

+    The Python interactive shell (shown with >>>) is a quick way to execute Python code to see how it works.

+    Python programs are written in .py files.

+    You can make a program that shows the current date and time using these lines of code: import datetime
+    print("The date and time is ", datetime.datetime.now())

+# section 3 : The Basics : Data Types

+    # Lecture 12 : Variables

+    Variables are names that we can create to store values in Python. it provides us with more freedom to manipute the date.

+    code :
+    import datetime
+    time = datetime.datetime.now()
+    print(time)

+    name = "Dhiraj"
+    text = "Roll no:"
+    roll = 63
+    print(name, text, roll)

+    Output :
+    2021-01-13 17:29:00.152403
+    Dhiraj Roll no : 63

+    Note : Here print is the function and with it we can use multiple arguments.
+           Arguments in the above code are time, name, text and roll.

+    # lecture 13 : Simple types : Integers, Strings, and Floats